jackvandrunen/enclave/README.md

 ---

+`alias` This is a string that contains the preferred alias of a node (eg John Smith).
+This must be sent as part of the handshake and can be sent whenever the node changes its preferred alias.
+The receiving client might have set a different preferred alias for its peer, so it may disregard this entirely, if necessary.

+---

 `status` An integer sent to all peers when a node updates its status.
 It is up to the receiving node's front-end as to how this is displayed.
 The status codes are as follows:

 0: Offline.
 It is good manners for a node that is shutting down to send out this status update.
 If a node receives an update from its peer with a status update to 0, it should close the connection.